-Tips for Stretching Your Marketing Budget
+Tips & Strategies for Stretching Print Marketing Budget

 Every business has a different marketing budget.
 Here’s how to maximize yours.

 Businesses vary from one another in many ways, including industry, size and age, but there’s one thing they all have in common: They need a marketing plan.
 Read below for print marketing strategies and tips based on your business’s budget.

 Budgets less than $200

 - Maybe your business is just starting out, or maybe you’ve done well so far on word of mouth alone.
 While this may work for a time, it’s likely not a sustainable plan in the long term.
 No worries, though.
 A marketing budget in this range allows you to dip your toe into the print marketing waters with little risk.